department-of-veterans-affairs/va.gov-team/products/facilities/facility-locator/research/user-research/urgent-care/discussion-guide.md

 Tell us your name and a little about your service history.

-Have you ever visted an in-network urgent care location?
+Have you ever visted an urgent care location?
-[If yes] Would you be comfortable telling me how you found out about that location?
+[If yes] Do you know if it was in-network or not?
+How did you find out about that location?

 **(share link)** I'm going to share a link with you.
 Once it loads, will you share your screen with me?